xxc3nsoredxx/misc-utils/README.md

 If root is logged in, locks the machine requiring the root password to unlock.
 Works for physical logins as well as `su(1)`.
 Companion script for [locking the machine when my Yubikey is removed][yubikey].
-TODO: REPLACE THE LINK WITH THE WORKING LINK ONCE THE YUBIKEY GUIDE IS UPLOADED.

 ### Requirements
  * Must be run as root